-Generally, if you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
+If you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.

-SECTION 4 What if you are billed directly for the full cost of your covered services?
+SECTION 4 What if you are billed directly for the full cost of your services?